frontrowhealth/brand-library/README.md

 - For Shopify edit: `shopify/frontrow-widget.liquid:90`
   - Shopify styles already set font-size to 14px on mobile (16px on desktop)

+## Wix

+Please reach out to get more guidance how to implement this widget on a wix site.
+Due to the nature of the builder tool in wix, putting direct html code snippets (like the one provided in this project) aren't well supported.

+Temporary edit access can be provided to a Frontrow engineer to make the changes themselves if that is preferred by the client.

 ## React

 The react directory has a sample component for how many providers have added a product to their Frontrow Health page.
 This component should be copied into the health brand's project.